kevchu3/openrazer-custom-effects/README.md

 This repository is intended to be a collection of custom scripts used by the maintainer to enhance the implementation of [OpenRazer] and [Polychromatic].

 ### Hardware
-I have the following Razer accessories:
+I tested with the following Razer accessories:
 * Mouse - Razer Naga Chroma (0053:1532)
 * Headset - Razer Kraken Ultimate (0527:1532)
 * Mousemat - Razer Goliathus Extended (0C02:1532)